Squashed Witch/ Squashed Elf Placemat |Free Crochet Pattern

 I love decorating a table for the holidays with placemats, table runners, centerpieces.
 Halloween and Christmas are the best decorating holidays.
-The squashed witch can be done in different colors to create a squashed elf!
+The squashed witch crochet pattern can be done in different colors to create a squashed elf!

 I have more fun creating things for my Halloween party and Christmas dinner than any other decorations.